Transformers in the loop: Polarity in neural models of language: Introduction

 \section{Introduction}

-Recent Transformer-based language representation models (LRMs) -- such as BERT and GPT-2 \citep{bert,gpt} -- show impressive results on a number of text analysis tasks.
+Recent Transformer-based language representation models (LRMs) -- such as BERT and GPT-2 \citep{bert,gpt} -- show impressive results on practical text analysis tasks.
 But do these models have access to complex linguistic notions?
-For example, can LRMs recognize contexts with particular logical properties?
-The results in this domain are less clear.
+The results in this domain are less clear -- as well as ways to best approach this question.

-Instead of asking whether LRMs encode fragments of current linguistic theory, we propose to directly compare metrics derived from LRMs to corresponding human judgments obtained in psycholinguistic experiments.
+Instead of asking whether LRMs encode fragments of current linguistic theory, we will directly compare metrics derived from LRMs to corresponding human judgments obtained in psycholinguistic experiments.
 The motivation for this is twofold.
-First, linguistic theories can be incorrect -- so, evaluating a model with respect to predictions of such theories is not informative about the model performance.
-Second, robust abstract theoretical notions rarely correspond to robust judgments in human subjects, and `theoretical' and `perceived' versions of the same phenomenon can be significantly different (for instance, see \citealt{geurts} on inference judgments).
-The body of texts that LRMs are trained on reflect the writers' graded, subjective -- albeit systematic -- intuitions.
-So, this is something one might expect LRMs to encode.
-This makes LRMs an attractive possible component in an experimental pipeline, serving as a source of empirical predictions about human linguistic behaviour.
+First, linguistic theories can be inaccurate -- so, evaluating a model with respect to predictions of such theories is not informative about the model performance.
+Second, robust abstract theoretical notions rarely correspond to robust judgments in humans, and `theoretical' and `perceived' versions of the same phenomenon can be significantly different (for instance, see \citealt{geurts} on inference judgments; discussed in Section 2).
+If this is something that LRMs inherit through training on human-produced texts, this makes LRMs an attractive possible component in an experimental pipeline, serving as a source of empirical predictions about human linguistic behaviour \citep{baroni2021,linzen2021}.

 As a case study, we focus on {\bf polarity}: a complex property of sentences at the intersection of grammar and semantics.
 We tackle polarity via the distribution of items that are sensitive to it -- namely, so-called {\bf negative polarity items} (NPIs) like English {\it any}.
 As a basic illustration of NPI sensitivity to polarity, consider a pair of sentences in \Next (* = ungrammaticality):